mojocraftdojo/NLP_news_sentiment_analysis/README.md

 ----------
 ###  ---   **Embedding:** Transforms tokenized text into numbers so that Deep learning models can understand.

-#### In this analysis, I used the TensorFlow/Keras framework to generate embedding layers, and also pretrained embeddings from TensorFlow Hub
+#### In this analysis, I used the TensorFlow/Keras framework to generate embedding layers, and also used pretrained embeddings from TensorFlow Hub